 At this exact point, the first SFPD car arrives with two officers.
 One, Pelissetti, approached Lindsey and tried to extract what was happening.
 The other officer went to the cab and found the bloody victim.
 While Pelissetti was asking questions, Lindsey was trying to explain that the suspect was in sight on Cherry St. By the time Pelissetti got the point, they both looked and the Zodiac was gone".

-When Armond Pelissetti arrived the suspect was in sight approaching the corner of Jackson and Cherry.
+When Armond Pelissetti arrived, the suspect was in sight approaching the corner of Jackson and Cherry.
 We know from the diagram above, this was 9:57 pm.
 Therefore, Armond Pelissetti must have arrived at the corner of Washington and Cherry Street at about 9:57 pm.
-This however is very odd, as Armond Pelissetti didn't even get the initial radio broadcast until 9:58 pm, and still had to travel to the scene "red light and siren".
+However, this is very odd, because Armond Pelissetti didn't even get the initial radio broadcast until 9:58 pm, and still had to travel to the scene "red light and siren".

 This would place Zodiac leaving the crime scene at 9:56 pm, and approaching the Jackson and Maple intersection at 9:56 pm.